 Unlike sprayers, which apply the insecticide to a targeted area, foggers are indiscriminate.
 They carry the chosen insecticide with the wind.

-There are two types of fogger, cold foggers that use electricity to propel the insecticide.
+There are two types of foggers.
+Cold foggers use electricity to propel the insecticide.
 Thermal foggers use propane and don’t require an outlet or extension cord to operate.

 The last option for mosquito killers are bug zappers.
-These are very effective on mosquitoes but may also attract other insects like moths, wasps, bees, flies, and others.
+These are very effective on the mosquito population but may also attract other insects like moths, wasps, bees, flies, and others.
 Some of the susceptible insects are also pest species, some aren’t.

 Bug zappers use UV light to attract the mosquitoes.
 They fly right in, straight into the wire mesh that surrounds the light.

 That mesh carries a significantly higher voltage than the outlet used to power it, instantly killing the mosquito as soon as they make contact and complete a circuit with the mesh.

 While these are an indiscriminate type of bug killer-they’re effective, easy to set up, and work well for reducing populations over time.